 Careful with Performance Testing Metrics

-Before you go analyzing your next software performance testing results, make sure to remember these key considerations:
+Before you conduct performance testing or analyze your next software performance testing results, make sure to remember these key considerations:

 1. Avoid Averages